 The Selecter teamed up with The Beat Feat.
 Ranking Roger in 2017, hitting the road together for a number of co-headline shows.
 Originally just a six-date tour, due to phenomenal demand they played nearly 40 dates together in 2017, including sold out shows at London’s iconic Roundhouse and Amsterdam’s Melkweg, selling nearly 50,000 tickets that year.
 The hugely successful pairing headed worldwide in 2018 with tours of Australia, New Zealand, Scandinavia and Germany and continued until Ranking Roger fell ill in late 2018.

-The anarchic passion that fuelled Selecter gigs during the 2 Tone era is still there, except the pair (Pauline & Gaps) are more driven than ever.
-Their confidence is sky-high and they’re also writing the best songs of their career, which is saying something given the enduring popularity of hits like Three Minute Hero, Missing Words and On My Radio.
-Their latest album, Subculture, was mixed by UK dub-master Prince Fatty and released to critical acclaim in June 2015.
+The anarchic passion that fuelled Selecter gigs during the original 2-Tone era is still there, except the pair are more driven than ever.
+Their confidence is sky-high and they’re also writing the best songs of their career, which is saying something given the enduring popularity of hits like “Three Minute Hero,” “Missing Words,” “Too Much Pressure” and “On My Radio.”

 The Selecter continue to release new music, charting new albums in the UK in the last couple of years, proving that 2-Tone is still as relevant and important as it was 40 years ago.
 In October 2017 The Selecter released studio album Daylight – their most urgent, politically engaged and purely uplifting record since the days of Too Much Pressure and Celebrate The Bullet.